Shabang-Systems/simon/docs/setup/detailed.md

 # Detailed Setup Guide
-We recommend reading the [quick start guide](/start) to get up and running with Simon.
+We recommend reading the [quick start guide](../start.md) to get up and running with Simon.
 This is a document which provides some extra guidance regarding configuring Simon and some more advanced options.

 ## Database and Credentials
 You will need to first setup an instance of Postgresql (**version 15**) on either a remote server or on your local machine.
 To set it up on your local machine, follow [the instructions available here](https://www.postgresql.org/download/).
 If setting up remotely, identify and follow the instructions of your cloud provider.

-After setting up postgres, install the `vector` plugin [available here](https://github.com/pgvector/pgvector) (and already installed on most major cloud providers---just find instructions on how to enable it) to support Simon.
+After setting up postgres, install the `vector` plugin [available here](https://github.com/pgvector/pgvector) (and already installed on most major cloud providers—just find instructions on how to enable it) to support Simon.

 You will also need OpenAI credentials.
 This will be available be either with the OpenAI public API, or Azure OpenAI Services.